zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a student .
+1. User requests to add a student.
-2. AddressBook deletes the person.
+2. ProfBook deletes the person.

    Use case ends.